wdi-sg/tictactoe/README.md

 - create a `script.js` file.

 ### Create a working game
-- create a game that users can play and that fills each square as they select it with either X or O
-  - the easiest implementation is a game that automatically switches between X and O
+- create a very simple version of the game that users can play.
+When a user clicks on the first the empty square it turns to an X. Then the turn after it turns to an O. Then switches back, etc.
+- The simplest implementation of this game is simply 9 buttons or divs with click events attached to each of them.
+Clicking on a square just changes the text of the element to X or O. After 9 moves are played the game doesn't do anything else.
+If the users want to continue playing they can refresh the page.
+- The first version of the game can just be a grid - no need to create the tictactoe board faithfully.
+- When the user clicks each button it sets a global variable that holds the current player. (starts as nothing, is x after the first turn, then switches between players)

 ### Detecting a win state
 - modify your game so that the game knows when one player has won or lost